TNishimoto/dynamic_r_index/README.md

 ```

 > [!NOTE]
-> The null terminated string is appended to the input text as the last character.
+> The null terminated string $c$ is appended to the input text as the last character.

-> [!WARNING]
-> The input string must not contain the null terminated string, and the character must be smallest than the characters in the input text.
+> The input string must not contain $c$, and this character must be smallest than the characters in the input text.

-The following is an example of how to execute this file.
+### Example

 ```
 % ./build_bwt.out -i ../examples/ab.txt -o ab$.bwt -c "$"